-Melissa currently resides in Brooklyn, NY and works with the communications team at the Center for Reproductive Rights, where she supports the strategy and messaging around the organization’s litigation and advocacy work.
+Melissa currently resides in Brooklyn, NY and works at the Women's Equaliy Center, where she assists with strategic communications for a variety of reproductive rights campaigns.
 She holds a Bachelor of Science in Visual Arts with a minor in Economics from Purchase College.